Lawson web access is available to authorized personnel only. See policies and procedures for details concerning accounting information.

 - By Period Transaction Report

-After you type in your email login name and password below, you will be shown a list of all the budget units to which you have access.
+After you login, you will be shown a list of all the budget units to which you have access.
 You can select any combination of reports and/or units to view; but for simplicity’s sake, it is best to start with one or two reports on a single accounting unit.
 If for some reason you do not see a unit you should be able to access, please click on the “Show Directory of Units and Owners” at the bottom on the next screen to request access.

 Download the Lawson-User-Doc to give you detailed instructions and procedures on accessing Lawson.